attacker-codeninja/Route53SecureSweep/README.md

 ### Ensure that the following tools are installed and working on your system:

 - Go: Verify the installation of Go by running go version in the terminal.
+    ```
+      export GOPATH=$HOME/go
+      export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin
+    ```

 - Nuclei: Check if Nuclei is installed and working by running nuclei -version.
 - Anew: Verify Anew installation with anew -h.
 - Notify: Ensure Notify is installed with notify -version.
 - Httpx: Confirm that Httpx is installed by running httpx -version.

 - These tools are essential for the Route53 Scan Sweep to function correctly.
 If any of these are not installed, please install them according to their respective documentation.